rubiidev18alt/CodexMod/README.md

 ﻿# CodexMod

+notice: full mod hasnt been uploaded to github yet.

 CodexMod is an experimental Scratch editor mod built from the Scratch editor monorepo.
 It keeps the familiar Scratch-style editor, then adds custom visual settings, extra block experiments, editor polish, and mod-specific branding.

 Current version: **1.0**